mathworks-ref-arch/matlab-web-app-server-on-azure/README.md

 >**Note:** Your existing virtual network must have at least two available subnets for deployment.

 ### Create Service Endpoint in Virtual Network (Since R2025a)
 Starting in R2025a, If you are using an existing virtual network and assign a public IP address to the VM hosting MATLAB Web App Server, then you must manually add a service endpoint to the virtual network *before* deploying MATLAB Web App Server in order to create and access the storage account.
-Service Endpoints enable private IP addresses in the VNet to reach the endpoint of an Azure service without needing a public IP address on the VNet.
 For more details, see [Virtual Network service endpoints](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview).

 You can check if such an endpoint already exists by navigating to the Azure Portal, selecting your virtual network, and clicking **Service endpoints**.
 If no such endpoint is present, follow these steps:
 1. In the Azure Portal, click **Resource groups** and select the virtual network for this deployment.